lllsondowlll/botw-trainer/README.md

-# Legend of Zelda: Breath of The Wild | Trainer
+# Legend of Zelda: Breath of The Wild | PAL Trainer
 Version Of The Game Needed: 1.1 (v33)

 ## About

-This is a Trainer made for: Legend of Zelda: Breath of The Wild
+This is a Trainer made for Legend of Zelda: Breath of The Wild

 This is not done yet and is still being improved.
-If you see a error in the code please make a issue.
+If you see an error in the code please create an issue.

 ## How To Use